Sy Smith

-Sy Smith is an American singer.
+Sy Smith (born February 18, 1974) is an American R&B singer.

 Early life and career beginnings

-Smith grew up in Washington, D.C.
+Born in New York, Smith grew up in Washington, D.C.
 She began her career leading a six-person Washington D.C. go-go band called "In Tyme".
 After graduating from Howard University with a bachelor's degree of Science in psychology and a minor in music therapy, she moved to Los Angeles, California.
 She soon charted territory singing backup for Usher, Eric Benet, Me'Shell NdegeOcello, Ginuwine, Brandy, and spending more than a year on the road with Whitney Houston.
 Among it all, Smith made appearances as a regular fixture behind Vonda Shepard on the FOX TV show Ally McBeal.

 Career

 1999–2003: Psykosoul and departure from Hollywood Records

-Smith moved to L.A. in 1997 and signed with Disney's label Hollywood Records in 1999.
+Smith moved to Los Angeles in 1997 and signed with Disney's label Hollywood Records in 1999.
 On October 26, 1999, she released her first single "Gladly", which charted at number 79 on the Hot R&B/Hip-Hop Songs chart.
 In early 2000, Smith released the second single "Good N Strong".
 The album psykosoul was released in 2000.

 In 2001, Smith was dropped from Hollywood Records.
 In the same year, Smith made a cameo appearance in All About You as the restaurant singer.
 She has since written for Santana, sung backup for Whitney Houston and with Vonda Shepard on "Ally McBeal".
 After talking to the proprietors of a coffee shop in Los Angeles' Leimert Park neighborhood, Smith established B!tchcraft in 2001.
 The monthly showcase ran for nearly two years.
 The showcase featured three to four female acts, unsigned and signed singers, and comedians.
 Between releases, Smith served as a temporary lead session singer for British funk group The Brand New Heavies on their album We Won't Stop.
 In 2001, Smith released a single "Welcome Back (All My Soulmates)", which later received an Emmy nomination for "Outstanding Music and Lyrics".
 In 2002, she released her extended play One Like Me.